wenjie2wang/reda/README.md

 # reda

-The R package **reda** provides functions that fit gamma frailty model with spline baseline rate function for recurrent event data, compute and plot parametric mean cumulative function (MCF) from a fitted model as well as nonparametric sample MCF (Nelson-Aalen estimator) are provided.
-Most functions are S4 methods that produce S4 class objects.
+The R pacakge **reda** provides functions for

+- simulating survival, recurrent event, and multiple event data from stochastic process point of view;

+- exploring and modeling recurrent event data through the mean cumulative function (MCF) or also called the Nelson-Aalen estimator of the cumulative hazard rate function, and gamma frailty model with spline rate function;

+- comparing two-sample recurrent event responses with the pseudo-score tests.

 ## Installation of CRAN Version